-66. However, where the thief is poorer than the victim, as is usually the case, this does not mean that the victim is not entitled to recoup the entire \$10,000.
+76 However, where the thief is poorer than the victim, as is usually the case, this does not mean that the victim is not entitled to recoup the entire \$10,000.
 For example, if the \$10,000 stolen is only 1% of the victim's estate and the thief's estate is only \$10,000 total-after the victim has retaken his own \$10,000 from the thief-it is not the case that the victim is limited to 1% of \$10,000-\$100.
 Because it is the thief who caused the harm, the victim should have the option of selecting the higher of (a) the amount that was stolen, or (b) a higher amount that is equivalent in terms of damage done.
-For further suggestions along these lines, such as Stephen Schafer's view that punishment "should ... be equally burdensome and just for all criminals, irrespective of their means, whether they be millionaires or labourers," see Randy E. Barnett, Restitution: A New Paradigm of Criminal Justice, in Assessing THE CRIMINAL, supra note 4, at 349, 363-64 (quoting STEPHEN SCHAFER, COMPENSATION AND RESTITUTION TO VICTIMS OF CRIME 127 (2d ed.
-1970)).
+For further suggestions along these lines, such as Stephen Schafer's view that punishment "should ... be equally burdensome and just for all criminals, irrespective of their means, whether they be millionaires or labourers," see Randy E. Barnett, "Restitution: A New Paradigm of Criminal Justice," in Barnett & Hagel III, eds., Assessing the Criminal, pp. 349, 363-64, quoting Stephen Schafer, Compensation and Restitution to Victims of Crime, 2d ed.
+(Montclair, N.J.: Patterson Smith, 1970), p.
+127. It should be noted that Rothbard's view of restitution and retribution is slightly different from the principles discussed above.
+See Rothbard, "Punishment and Proportionality," at 86.

-Further, suppose that A, the victim, was about to use the \$10,000 to save his $\times$ own or another's life: for example, as a ransom for his daughter's kidnapper or to pay for a medical procedure to save his daughter's life.
+Further, suppose that A, the victim, was about to use the \$10,000 to save his own or another's life: for example, as a ransom for his daughter's kidnapper or to pay for a medical procedure to save his daughter's life.
 Theft of the \$10,000 from a sufficiently poor person, or at a crucial time, could very well lead to death-the kidnapper murders the daughter because he was not paid.
 In this case it is very possible that execution of the thief could be justified since the consequences of this theft were even more severe than normal, especially in the case where the thief was aware of the potentially life-endangering consequences of the theft.
-For the principle that a criminal or tortfeasor "takes his victim as he finds him," see infra note 73 and accompanying text.
+For the principle that a criminal or tortfeasor "takes his victim as he finds him," see note 83, below, and accompanying text.

-67. See supra note 61 and accompanying text.
+77 See note 69, above, and accompanying text.